DFE-Digital/dfe-wizard/README.md

 ### `branch_from`

-Asserts that, from a given step and optional state, `wizard.next_step` is the expected target step (tests conditional branching).[1]
+Asserts that, from a given step and optional state, `wizard.next_step` is the expected target step (tests conditional branching).

 ```ruby
 expect(wizard).to branch_from(:nationality)